 Interpol itself states that "funding for our activities comes mostly from governmental sources" and that "[w]e have two main sources of income: statutory contributions from our membership, and voluntary funding for our activities."
 It might therefore be supposed that Interpol relies primarily on statutory contributions.
-In fact, in 2020, while statutory contributions were Interpol's largest source of revenue, member state dues represented only 44 percent of Interpol's operating revenue.10 policy of "diversifying its income streams, so as not to become too dependent on any one source.
+In fact, in 2020, while statutory contributions were Interpol's largest source of revenue, member state dues represented only 44 percent of Interpol's operating revenue.

+The fact that statutory contributions now provide less than half of Interpol's operating revenue has not come about by accident.
+Interpol has a deliberate policy of "diversifying its income streams, so as not to become too dependent on any one source.
 Notably it has been increasing its voluntary cash and contributions in-kind...."
 Thus, while Interpol is still funded primarily by its member nations (and therefore by "governmental sources"), the kind of payments that Interpol receives from those governments has shifted rapidly.
 In 2010, statutory contributions were approximately 80 percent of Interpol's operating revenue, but by 2020, those contributions were only 44 percent.
-12 Interpol's desire to avoid dependence on a single revenue source might appear to be prudent, but it has led to significant problems and challenges.
+Interpol's desire to avoid dependence on a single revenue source might appear to be prudent, but it has led to significant problems and challenges.